 - context (zmq.Context) zeromq context - loop (tornado.ioloop.IOLoop) a tornado ioloop - sock (zmq.Socket) Our DEALER socket. - id (str) What are we known as?
 What do we set our identity as? - upstream (str) The identity of the ROUTER socket used by our upstream Station object. - port (int) The port that our upstream ROUTER socket is bound to - listens (dict) Dictionary of functions to call for different types of messages. keys match the Message.key. - outbox (dict) Messages that have been sent but have not been confirmed - timers (dict) dict of threading.
-Timer s that will check in on outbox messages - logger (logging.Logger) Used to log messages and network events. - msg_counter (itertools.count) counter to index our sent messages - loop_thread (threading.Thread) Thread that holds our loop. initialized with daemon=True repeat_interval ip Find our IP address init_networking() Creates socket, connects to specified port on local- host, and starts the threaded_loop() as a daemon thread. threaded_loop() Run in a thread, either starts the IOLoop, or if it is already started (ie. handle_listen(msg) Upon receiving a message, call the appropriate listen method in a new thread and send confirmation it was received. send([to, key, value, msg, repeat, flags,]) Send a message via our sock, DEALER socket. repeat() Periodically (according to repeat_interval) re- send messages that haven't been confirmed 1_confirm(value) Confirm that a message was received.
-1_stream(msg) Reconstitute the original stream of messages and call their handling methods prepare_message(to, key, value, repeat[,]) Instantiate a Message class, give it an ID and the rest of its attributes. get_stream(id, key[, min_size, upstream,]) Make a queue that another object can dump data into that sends on its own socket. release()
+Timer s that will check in on outbox messages - logger (logging.Logger) Used to log messages and network events. - msg_counter (itertools.count) counter to index our sent messages - loop_thread (threading.Thread) Thread that holds our loop. initialized with dae-mon=True init naturaliza() Creates appliest compacts to specified port on local init_networking() Creates socket, connects to specified port on local- host, and starts the threaded_loop() as a daemon thread. threaded_loop() Run in a thread, either starts the IOLoop, or if it is already started (ie. handle_listen(msg) Upon receiving a message, call the appropriate listen method in a new thread and send confirmation it was received. send([to, key, value, msg, repeat, flags,]) Send a message via our sock , DEALER socket. repeat() Periodically (according to repeat_interval) re- send messages that haven't been confirmed l_confirm(value) Confirm that a message was received. l_stream(msg) Reconstitute the original stream of messages and call their handling methods prepare_message(to, key, value, repeat[,]) Instantiate a Message class, give it an ID and the rest of its attributes. get_stream(id, key[, min_size, upstream,]) Make a queue that another object can dump data into that sends on its own socket. release()

-16.2. node 267

-'''
+Find our IP address

 repeat_interval = 5

 context: zmq.sugar.context.Context

 loop: tornado.ioloop.IOLoop

 closing: threading.Event

 listens: Dict[str, Callable]

 id: str

 upstream: str

 port: int

 router: Optional[zmq.sugar.socket.Socket]

 loop_thread: Optional[threading.Thread]

 senders: Dict[bytes, str]

 init_networking()

-'''